-We have reviewed the accompanying condensed interim statement of financial position of United Cooperative Assurance Company (the "Company") as at 31 March 2023, the condensed interim statements of income and comprehensive income, changes in equity and cash flows for the three-month period then ended, and notes to the condensed interim financial statements.
-Management is responsible for the preparation and presentation of these condensed interim financial statements in accordance with IAS 34, 'Interim Financial Reporting' that is endorsed in the Kingdom of Saudi Arabia.
-Our responsibility is to express a conclusion on these condensed interim financial statements based on our review.
+We have reviewed the accompanying interim condensed statement of financial position of United Cooperative Assurance Company (the "Company") as at 30 June 2023 and the related interim condensed statement of income and comprehensive income for the three-month and six-month periods then ended, the interim condensed statements of changes in equity and cash flows for the six-month period then ended, and a summary of significant accounting policies and other explanatory notes (the "interim condensed financial statements").
+Management is responsible for the preparation and presentation of these interim condensed financial statements in accordance with International Accounting Standard 34 - "Interim Financial Reporting" ("IAS 34") that is endorsed in the Kingdom of Saudi Arabia.
+Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.